Martin Riggs: Military career

-Martin Riggs joined the U.S. Army at age 19, eventually becoming a member of the U.S. Army Special Forces, receiving specialized training in weaponry and hand-to-hand combat.
-These skills would later serve him well when he became a police officer.
-Most of Riggs' time in special forces was in Vietnam, where he served as an assassin under the CIA's "Phoenix Project".
-The first time he killed is never mentioned, but he mentions he shot a man with a sniper rifle from a long distance (1000 yards) in Laos; while his ability as a trained killer would later affect his mental health, he thought of it as "the only thing I was ever really good at".
+Martin Riggs joins the U.S. Army at age 19, eventually becoming a member of the U.S. Army Special Forces, receiving specialized training in weaponry and hand-to-hand combat.
+Most of Riggs' time in special forces is in Vietnam, where he serves as an assassin under the CIA's "Phoenix Project".
+During this time, he shoots a man with a sniper rifle from a long distance (1000 yards) in Laos; while his ability as a trained killer later affects his mental health, he thinks of it as "the only thing I was ever really good at".

 Family

-In 1984, Riggs' wife, Victoria Lynn, dies in a car accident, sending him into a deep depression.
-Driven by grief to the brink of suicide, Riggs regularly puts himself (and anyone else near him) in danger, hoping someone will kill him.
+In 1984, Riggs's wife of 11 years, Victoria Lynn, dies in a car accident, sending him into a deep depression.
+Driven by grief to the brink of suicide, Riggs regularly puts himself (and anyone else near him) in danger, hoping that someone will kill him.
 This total disregard for his own life makes him completely fearless, turning him into a "Lethal Weapon".
-By the end of the first film, however, he has vowed to move on with his life.
+By the end of the first film, however, he vows to move on with his life.
 In the second film, it is revealed that Victoria was actually murdered during an attempt on Riggs's life.